wrwetzel/Birdland/ReadMe-GitHub.md

 edit Canonical2File.txt in your configuration directory possibly using Example-Canonical2File.txt as a starting point.

-With the settings configured optionally scan your audio library and then rebuild the database.
+With the settings configured scan your audio library and then rebuild the database.
 Large audio libraries take a long time to scan so you may want to defer that if you are anxious to get started.
 ```
 Database -> Scan Audio Library
 Database -> Rebuild All Tables
 ```
 See the documentation for more configuration details.

 ## Upgrade Birdland
 Repeat the steps above in *Install Birdland*.
 On subsequent installations the configuration directory